vpteruel/selfhosted-media-center/README.md

     SERVER_CITIES=your_server_cities
     ```

+### Troubleshoot VPN

+    Once the Docker is launched, you can test your VPN with the following command :

+    ```bash
+    docker exec qbittorrent curl -s https://api.ipify.org/
+    ```

 ### Running the Media Center

 You can start the services using Docker Compose.
 It is recommended to start the services in the following order: